Have you ever seen a molting chicken?

 Let’s be honest, if you are trying to live a sustainable lifestyle, it throws a kink in things when the animals you depend upon for food aren’t providing you with food.
 A person could starve under those conditions.

 Plus, your birds are more susceptible to illness when in molt.
-The reason is that their bodies are working so hard to regenerate itself that their immune systems are weaker.
+The reason is that their bodies are working so hard to regenerate themselves that their immune systems are weaker.
 It basically like us.
 When we are working really hard, we often get sick.
-The reason is because our bodies are exhausted so our immune systems are weaker.
+The reason is that our bodies are exhausted so our immune systems are weaker.

 Well, your birds aren’t so different.
-So not everyone that keeps their birds from molt are heartless people that just don’t want to give up eggs.
+Not every one that keeps their birds from molt is heartless, they are just people who don’t want to give up eggs.
 They do so out of protection for their birds and also because they genuinely need the eggs for their survival.

-Though this does put them at greater risk of illness during those weeks of molt, ultimately, molt makes them stronger, healthier layers the rest of the year.
+Though this does put them at greater risk of illness during those weeks of molt.
+Ultimately, molt makes them stronger, healthier layers for the rest of the year.
 It also gives them an edge on protecting themselves from predators because they are able to fly with their beautiful new feathered wings.
 (I use the term fly loosely.
 We all know chickens do more of a flighty hop.)

 Finally, with all of that being said, I have actually chosen to allow my birds to go through the molting process.
 I don’t like going without eggs for a few weeks, and I’ve actually had birds fall ill during their molting period.

 Even so, for me, I try to keep my flock as natural as possible.
 So I let them do what their bodies were naturally designed to do.

 However, since I have flocks of different ages, all of my birds don’t molt at the same time.
 Last year I had a lot of my flock go through molt as they were older birds.
 Whereas this year, I only had one bird molt because I introduced new birds to the flock this past spring and culled off some of my older birds this fall.